pulumi/pulumi/docs/design/mupack.md

 MuPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 Examples in this document will use a YAML syntax for brevity's sake.

-## Interpretation

-MuPack and MuIL are interpreted representations.
-That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
-The toolchain has a built in verifier that enforces these design decisions at runtime.
-This is unlike most runtimes that leverage an independent static verification step to avoid runtime penalties.
-That said, the `mu verify` command will run the verifier independently.

-TODO: specify more information about the runtime context in which evaluation is performed.

-TODO: specify how failures are conveyed (fail-fast, exception, etc).

 ## Metadata

 Each package may contain self-describing metadata, such as a name, and optional attributes that are common in package